PS5 vs. Xbox Series X: Which Console Will Run GTA 6 Best?

 - Resolution capped at 1080p or dynamic 1440p, while the bigger siblings push 4K

-- Draw distance reduced — goodbye to those Vice City sunsets visible from 6 miles away
+- Draw distance reduced, cutting into those Vice City sunsets visible from 6 miles away

 - Vegetation and NPC density likely scaled back